swaptacular/swpt-k8s-config/README.md

-If you want to use a private container image registry for the FluxCD images, you will need to specify your private registry in the `--registry` option of the `flux bootstrap` command (the default is "ghcr.io/swaptacular"), and also add the following options:
+If you want to use a private container image registry for the FluxCD images, you will need to specify your private registry in the `--registry` option of the `flux bootstrap` command (instead of "ghcr.io/swaptacular"), and also add the following options:

 1. Give the username and the password for your private registry with the `--registry-creds username:password` option.

-2. Specify the name of the image pull secret with the `--image-pull-secret regcreds` option.
+2. Specify the name of the image pull secret that FluxCD will create, with the `--image-pull-secret regcreds` option.
 The name must be "regcreds".

 ``` console
 $ sudo sh -c "sed -i '/git-server.simple-git-server.svc.cluster.local/d' /etc/hosts"